 Ideally, DO NOT exceed 50 pounds of lime per 1,000 square feet.

 The negative effects of applying too much lime on a lawn

 The most common effect of too much lime on a lawn is iron deficiency.
 This will cause your lawn to turn yellow.
 Applying too much lime to your soil can also cause excess calcium in your soil.
 This blocks its ability to absorb magnesium.

 How to fix too much lime in your lawn

 Conduct a soil test to determine the PH levels.
 If they are above 7, then the alkaline levels are too high.
-Once you have identified that there is too much lime on lawn, you can correct the problem using the steps below:
+Once you have identified that there is too much lime on the lawn, you can correct the problem using the steps below:

 - Wait a month or two and mulch organic matter with your lawn mower to reduce the lime and add water.

 - Add horticultural sulfur to lower the PH levels.
-Please be careful not to add too much sulphur because it will make the soil acidic.
+Please be careful not to add too much sulfur because it will make the soil acidic.